 You might think it better to go for a global ETF that doesn’t include UK-listed stocks but there are only a couple of global ex-UK ETFs out there and their charges are higher.
 For example, the Xtrackers FTSE All-World ex UK ETF (XDEX) has an 0.4% ongoing charge.

-If you want to diversify away from the Vanguard ETF, a factor-based approach is one way to do that.
-This ETF focuses on mid-cap and smaller stocks across 23 countries.
+A factor-based approach is another way to diversify.
+This ETF tracks smaller companies across 23 countries.
 36% of the fund is invested in the US, with 20% in Japan.
 There are approximately 900 stocks in the ETF and when the fund is rebalanced every six months, every stock is given the same weighting.
 This means that the ETF effectively sells down the shares that are rising in price whilst buying the ones that are getting cheaper.

 Geographical diversification is also a good idea and Japan is a great place to start.
-The country’s shares have had a good run in the last couple of years- the Nikkei 225 is up almost 40% over that time – but there’s room for more growth to come.
-Prime Minister Shinzo Abe has pushed through some much-needed economic reforms not the least of which has been a change in corporate culture.
+The country’s shares have had a good run in the last couple of years – the Nikkei 225 is up 30% over that time – but there’s room for more growth to come.
+Prime Minister Shinzo Abe has pushed through some much-needed economic reforms, not the least of which has been a change in corporate culture.
 Company boards are now more responsive to the needs of shareholders and are willing to pay bigger dividends as well as carry out share buybacks.